History of Brazil: Early Brazil

 In 1493 the papal bull inter caetera divided claims to the New World territories between Spain and Portugal and was revised in 1494 by the Treaty of Tordesillas which moved the dividing line further west.

 In late 1499 part of the expedition led by Alonso de Ojeda, in which Amerigo Vespucci took part, sighted Brazil.
 Shortly after the expedition led by Spanish navigator and explorer Vicente Yáñez Pinzón, a Spanish navigator who had accompanied Columbus in his first voyage of discovery to the Americas, reached the Cape of Santo Agostinho, a promontory located in the current state of Pernambuco, on 26 January 1500.
 This is the oldest confirmed European landing in Brazilian territory.
 Pinzón was unable to claim the land because of the Treaty of Tordesillas.
 In April 1500, Brazil was claimed for Portugal on the arrival of the Portuguese fleet commanded by Pedro Álvares Cabral.
 The Portuguese encountered stone-using natives divided into several tribes, many of whom shared the same Tupi–Guarani language family, and fought among themselves.
 Early names for the country included Santa Cruz (Holy Cross) and Terra dos Papagaios (Land of the Parrots).
-After European arrival, the land's major export was a type of tree traders and colonists called pau-Brasil (Latin for wood red like an ember) or brazilwood from which came its final name.
+After European arrival, the land's major export was a type of tree that traders and colonists called pau-Brasil (Latin for wood red like an ember) or brazilwood from which came its final name.
 It is a large tree (Caesalpinia echinata) whose trunk yields a prized red dye, and was nearly wiped out due to overexploitation.

 Until 1529 Portugal had little interest in settling Brazil as it was focused on its already profitable commerce with India, China, and the East Indies.
 This lack of interest allowed traders, pirates, and privateers of several countries to poach profitable Brazilwood in lands claimed by Portugal, with France setting up the short-lived colony of France Antarctique in 1555.
 In response, the Portuguese Crown devised a system to effectively settle Brazil.
 Through the hereditary Captaincies system, they divided Brazil into strips of land and donated them to Portuguese noblemen, who were in turn responsible for occupying and administering the lands while answering to the King.
 The system was later substituted for a dual state government in 1572, where the country was divided into the Northern Government based in Salvador and the Southern Government based in Rio de Janeiro.

 The Portuguese settlers introduced and propagated old-world cultures such as rice, coffee, sugar, cows, chicken, pigs, bread (wheat), wine, oranges, horses, stonemasonry, metalworking and guitars (and more).
 There was also a mixing of peoples through intermarriage.
 Since colonial times Portuguese settlers intermarried with Indigenous and African populations.
 The most common marriages occurred between white (Portuguese settlers), Indigenous, and African populations.
 In the present, the largest ethnic groups include: those of mainly European descent (47.7% of the population), people of mixed ethnic backgrounds or mulattos (43.1%), people entirely of African ancestry (7.6%), those with Asian ancestry (1.1%) and indigenous (0.4%).